Give me the basics: How do I get certified?

 Here's what you have to do:

 - Complete an approved teacher preparation program at an accredited college in Pennsylvania.
-At Gettysburg we offer approved programs leading to secondary certification (grades 7-12) in English, Science (including General Science, Biology, Chemistry, and Physics), Mathematics, and Social Studies.
+At Gettysburg College we offer approved programs leading to secondary certification (grades 7-12) in English, Science (including General Science, Biology, Chemistry, and Physics), Mathematics, and Social Studies.
 We also offer K-12 certification in Environmental Education and various foreign languages (French, German, and Spanish).
+To do that students must:

 - Earn passing scores on all required examinations.
-Currently prospective teachers must pass a general skills exam known as the Preservice Academic Performance Assessment (PAPA) and the Praxis II exams appropriate to their certificate area.
+Currently prospective teachers must demonstrate reading, writing, and math proficiency on basic skills modules and pass the Praxis II exams appropriate to their certificate area.

 - Complete an approved major in a subject related to the certification area.
 Students at Gettysburg College cannot major in Education, except for those students enrolled in the Music Education program housed in the Sunderman Conservatory.